-There is commercially prepared vegan food that states it contains all of the necessary nutrients and appropriate amounts of vitamins, minerals, and amino acids (specifically l-Carnitine and taurine) that Fido needs.
+There are commercially prepared vegan dog foods that state they contain all of the necessary nutrients and appropriate amounts of vitamins, minerals, and amino acids (specifically L-carnitine and taurine) that Fido needs.
 With that being said, we encourage our readers to make sure they read and understand the labels.
 It is important to consult with your veterinarian regarding whether or not additional supplements will need to be added to Fido's vegan food.

 Furthermore, it is even more important to consult with your vet if your dog has any pre-existing health conditions.
 Again, we completely understand that you want what's best for your dog and switching to a vegan diet may be apart of that want.
 However, it is imperative that owners make the transition knowing all there is to know about their dog's dietary needs and how to fulfill them prior to switching from a meat-based diet.

 If you prefer to prepare homemade vegan dog food there are also a few important details to note.
 First, always consult with a board-certified veterinary nutritionist to help formulate a complete and balanced homemade diet for your pet, instead of relying on recipes found on the internet.
 They can also assist with any additional supplements or vitamins that need to be added to the diet.